Tennis Scholarships

 NAIA Scholarships

 The National Association of Intercollegiate Athletics (NAIA) also offers scholarships on both the Division I and Division II level.
 While the association will have fewer scholarships to go around than the more expansive NCAA, the requirements of getting onto a team and staying there at an NAIA school are less strict.
-Students must two of the following three criteria: have a minimum ACT score of 18 or minimum SAT score of 860, have a minimum 2.0 GPA, or have graduated high school in the top half of your graduating class.
+Students must have two of the following three criteria: have a minimum ACT score of 18 or minimum SAT score of 860, have a minimum 2.0 GPA, or have graduated high school in the top half of your graduating class.
 Don’t rule out NAIA schools when looking for colleges where you could be a student-athlete.

 College-Based Scholarships